General enquiries: 0800 326 5559

 Please call our 24-Hour Helpline: 0800 326 5559

-How long does drug and alcohol rehab last in Bradford?
+How long does drug & alcohol rehab last in Bradford?

 It is not recommended to put a time limit on your drug or alcohol addiction recovery, as each person progresses at a different rate during their time at rehab.

-Your medical team will often be able to advise on a programme length as part of the assessment process once they understand more about the details of your addiction.
+Your medical team will often be able to advise on the most likely treatment length as part of the assessment process once they understand more about the details of your addiction.

-Most rehab clinics in Bradford offer 30, 60 and 90-day programmes as part of residential addiction treatment.
+Most rehab clinics in Bradford offer 30, 60 and 90-day versions of a residential addiction treatment programme.

-These programmes include a full detox as well as a full course of intensive counselling and relapse preparation, which is why it is always recommended that you complete the entire programme before leaving rehab.
+These programmes include a full drug or alcohol detox process (when necessary) as well as a full course of intensive counselling treatments and relapse preparation, which is why it is always recommended that you complete the entire programme before leaving rehab.

-Home detox can be completed in as little as seven-to-ten days, although this programme does not include counselling and may not be as effective in the long term as a stay at a residential clinic.
+A home detox programme can be completed in as little as seven-to-ten days, although this programme does not include counselling treatments and may not be as effective in the long term as a stay at a residential rehabilitation clinic.

 Please call our 24-Hour Helpline: 0800 326 5559

-Can drug and alcohol rehab in Bradford be funded by the NHS?
+Can drug & alcohol rehab treatment in Bradford be funded by the NHS?

-If you are unable to afford addiction treatment yourself, you may consider applying for funding from the NHS.
+If you are unable to afford an alcohol or drug addiction treatment programme yourself, you may consider applying for funding from the NHS.

-It is possible to access this type of treatment through the NHS, but due to a lack of public funding and an overwhelming amount of applications, the majority of people are not accepted for NHS-funded rehab.
+It is possible to access this type of treatment through the NHS, but due to a lack of public funding and an overwhelming amount of applications, the majority of people are not accepted for NHS rehab treatment.

 Your local council will ultimately decide whether your application is accepted, and they will require you to liaise with a drug and alcohol support team as well as demonstrate that you are determined and motivated to recover.

-Before being considered for NHS-funded rehab, you will be required to attempt several community-based treatment programmes, such as part-time outpatient programmes and other support groups.
+Before being considered for NHS rehab, you will be required to attempt several community-based treatment programmes, such as part-time outpatient programmes and other support groups.

 Even with all the relevant documentation and proof of your motivation to recover, you may not be successful in your application.